 These courses are taught by KLI faculty who have specialist knowledge of specific methodological and practical techniques or data analysis procedures.
 The methodology training is an important part of the program.
 The courses are offered to increase the students’ skills in research methods.
 Practical courses are also designed to improve the opportunities for students on the labor market.
 An important responsibility of the KLI is preparing PhD students for careers inside but also outside the academic world.
 This type of courses is specially designed for this objective.

 Research meetings are planned for each of the four thematic KLI groups:

-- Social Cognition (SC) – coordinated by Michiel van Elk (UvA) and Hans Marien (UU);
+- Social Cognition (SC) – coordinated by Thorsten Erle (TiU) and Lucas Molleman (UvA);

 - Interpersonal Processes (IP) – coordinated by Gert-Jan Lelieveld (Leiden University) and Reine van der Wal (UU);